Daffa-Khayruyardan/student-register/README.md

 -------------
 <font size="4">
     Student Regristration for student who start go to school soon.
 Simple and fast CRUD web application to make record of student biodata for school registration.
+There's dev branch for development purpose and added gulpfile to minify css and javacsript file.
 </font>

 <br>